-This workflow is for software license administrators or software users who are authorizing ArcGIS Pro licenses with a provisioning file.
+This workflow is for software license administrators or software users who are authorizing ArcGIS Pro licenses with a license file.
 This topic describes the workflow for authorizing a Single Use license, but it is essentially the same for a Concurrent Use license.
-Provisioning files are not used with Named User licenses.

-A provisioning file is a plain text file that automatically supplies required information—such as product name, authorization number, and user contact information—to the Software Authorization Wizard.
+A license file (previously called a provisioning file) is a plain text file that automatically supplies required information—such as product name, authorization number, and user contact information—to the Software Authorization Wizard.
 This is convenient when multiple licenses are being authorized because it isn't necessary for each user to enter the information manually.
-A provisioning file is especially useful for an organization with many Single Use licenses.
-In this case, a single provisioning file can be used to authorize the software on multiple machines.
+A license file is especially useful for an organization with many Single Use licenses.
+In this case, a single license file can be used to authorize the software on multiple machines.

-Provisioning files for Single Use licenses have the file extension .prvc (denoting a client provisioning file).
-Provisioning files for Concurrent Use licenses have the file extension .prvs (denoting a server provisioning file).
+Single Use license files have the extension .prvc (denoting a client license file).
+Concurrent Use license files have the extension .prvs (denoting a server license file).

 - Sign in to My Esri with your Esri account credentials.